hobbyquaker/node-red-contrib-polymer/README.md

 * Educational purpose, fun, ... :)

-#### Can node-red-polymer and node-red-dashboard coexist on one node-red instance?
+#### Can node-red-contrib-polymer and node-red-dashboard coexist on one node-red instance?

 * Yes, it's no problem to install and use them both.

-#### What are the differences between node-red-dashboard and node-red-polymer?
+#### What are the differences between node-red-dashboard and node-red-contrib-polymer?

 * Sites: You can create an unlimited number of independent dashboards.
 * Hash-Navigation: Sites and pages are reflected as an URL hash, you can directly jump to a specific page.